radical-doubting/anikultura-backend/README.md

 ## Setup using XAMPP

 * First, make sure that you are running the exact versions.
-If not, update them accordingly.
+* If you are running a different version of a dependency, update them to our exact versions.
 Having different dependency versions can create problems for us later.

 ### Tooling Dependencies